MED-VT++: Unifying Multimodal Learning with a Multiscale Encoder-Decoder Video Transformer: Conclusion

 \section{Conclusion}

-A novel Multiscale Encoder-Decoder Video Transformer (MED-VT) has been introduced.
-MED-VT is the first video transformer to unify multiscale encoding and decoding.
-Moreover, it is the first to apply many-to-many label propagation in a video transformer.
-The benefits of these innovations have been motivated and empirically validated.
-Encoding yields rich and temporally consistent spatiotemporal features derived from only RGB input (\ie without optical flow).
-Decoding yields yields semantically informed, precise localization.
-Label propagation promotes consistency across an entire input clip.
-MED-VT has been instantiated on two video prediction tasks to yield state-of-the-art performance on multiple datasets.
-The generality of MED-VT also makes it suitable for other video-based dense prediction tasks where there may be little known a priori about the objects of interest, yet precise delineation is desired (\eg anomalous behaviour detection in video \cite{kim2009,yu2017,nguyen2019} and multimodal video representation learning \cite{sun2019videobert,lei2021less}).
+A novel multiscale video transformer (MED-VT) to unify multiscale processing throughout encoding and decoding has been introduced, along with many-to-many label propagation for temporal consistency.
+Furthermore, a seamless integration of an auxiliary modality (\eg audio) at encoding and context guided query generation at decoding has been included for multimodal video segmentation (MED-VT++).
+The key motivations of the design choices and efficacy of the components have been documented via an interpretability analysis on the intermediate features.
+Our encoding provides temporally consistent features derived from only RGB input (\ie without optical flow), while decoding yields semantically informed, precise localization.
+Our analysis shows that our multiscale approach not only improves the delineation of object boundaries, but also enables detection and localization of camouflaged moving objects.
+MED-VT has been instantiated on three unimodal and one multimodal video prediction tasks to yield state-of-the-art performance on multiple datasets.
+The generality of MED-VT yields potential for additional video-based dense prediction tasks where there may be little known a priori about the objects of interest, yet precise delineation is desired (\eg anomalous behaviour detection in video \cite{kim2009,yu2017,nguyen2019}).